MapsPeople/docs/src/android/v3/getting-started-on-directions.md

 nextBtn.setOnClickListener {
     mRoutingRenderer.nextLeg()

-    //After the next leg is rendered we select the current floor.
-Which will be the floor of the leg. mMapControl.selectFloor(mRoutingRenderer.currentFloor) }
+    //After the next Leg is rendered, we select the current Floor.
+Which will be the Floor of the Leg. mMapControl.selectFloor(mRoutingRenderer.currentFloor) }

 previousBtn.setOnClickListener {
     mRoutingRenderer.previousLeg()

-    //After the previous leg is rendered we select the current floor.
-Which will be the floor of the leg. mMapControl.selectFloor(mRoutingRenderer.currentFloor) }
+    //After the previous Leg is rendered we select the current Floor.
+Which will be the Floor of the Leg. mMapControl.selectFloor(mRoutingRenderer.currentFloor) }

 clearBtn.setOnClickListener {
-    //Here we clear the generated route.
+    //Here we clear the generated Route.
     mRoutingRenderer.clear()
 }